m-redding/FinalizingProposal/final-sp-proposal.md

 When applications publish events to Event Hubs using the `EventHubsProducerClient`, they hold responsibility for managing the major aspects of the publishing flow.
 For example, to publish efficiently they have to manually build event batches and ensure they’re published at the appropriate time to maintain throughput.
 Applications must also understand the semantics of the service if they wish to publish concurrently and maintain ordering of events.
 Applications are also responsible for detecting scenarios when backpressure is needed and implementing the logic to apply it.
 For many applications, this can lead to unwanted complexity and infrastructure to manage that complexity.

 The Streaming Producer aims to address this by allowing developers to simply enqueue events to be sent.
 The producer transparently manages batches, publishing in an efficient manner, concurrency when ordering can be preserved, and applying backpressure when events are being enqueued more quickly than publishing can handle.
 It also allows the ability for applications to enqueue a single event and supports implicit batching for efficiency, a frequent customer request.

-When looking at available cloud messaging services, all but Event Hubs has a client that provides functionality for implicit batching.
-The streaming producer would fill the gap that Event Hubs currently has in their set of producer clients.
-One such example is Kafka's Producer.
-The streaming producer would directly compete with this product, which provides similar semantics for enqueuing events while implicitly batching and publishing in the background.
+When looking at available cloud messaging services, all but Event Hubs have a client that provides functionality for implicit batching.
+The streaming producer would fill this gap.
+One such example is Kafka's producer, which provides similar semantics for enqueuing events while implicitly batching and publishing in the background.
 To read more about the Kafka producer see their [documentation](https://kafka.apache.org/10/javadoc/org/apache/kafka/clients/producer/KafkaProducer.html).
-In addition, the final section in this proposal, [the competitive analysis](#competitive-analysis--kafka), goes into more detail about the Kafka producer as compared to the streaming producer.
+The final section in this proposal, [the competitive analysis](#competitive-analysis-kafka ), goes into more detail about the Kafka producer as compared to the Streaming Producer.

 ## Goals